Only with StudioLive

 Great microphone preamps and high-end converters would be wasted without a robust digital clock keeping all those ones and zeros flying around in perfect synchronization.
 StudioLive AI mixers trust industry leaders JetPLL™ to provide reliable clock synchronization.
 JetPLL™ incorporates noise shaping to virtually remove all audio-band jitter, ensuring near-perfect clock performance and optimal converter performance when networking two or more digital-audio devices.

 JetPLL quickly locks to any digital format through a wide range of frequencies and is extremely robust and tolerant of wide variations in clock frequencies.
 As a result, you’ll experience better stereo separation and clearer, more transparent audio.

 Create Customized Systems—Up to 64 Channels!

-By connecting a FireWire 800 cable between two StudioLive AI-series mixers, you can cascade them to functionally create a single large-format console with full DSP, routing, recording, and remote-control capability.
+Connect a FireWire 800 cable between two StudioLive AI-series mixers, and you can create a single large-format console with full DSP, routing, recording, and remote-control capability.
 For example, you can combine two StudioLive 32.4.2AI mixers to get a 64-channel system with 32 mix buses that can record 80 simultaneous streams and play back 66 on any FireWire 800- or Thunderbolt-equipped computer.

 Cascading mixers of different frame sizes is great for special events that require a few extra recording channels that don’t need to be in every monitor mix.
 For example, a StudioLive 16.4.2AI can be cascaded to a 32.4.2AI and form a single 48-channel console with 6 global aux buses, as well as 8 local aux sends that are available to the channels on the 32.4.2AI.